MomsFriendlyDevCo/moody/README.md

 model.virtual(name, getter, setter)
 -----------------------------------
 Define a virtual field which acts like a getter / setter when accessed.
+All virtual methods are called as `(doc)` and expected to return a value which is assigned to their field.

 ```javascript
 my.model.users.virtual('fullName', function() { return this.firstName + ' ' + this.lastName });